 The Portable Bar Company points out you can also save money on alcohol by offering your guests a limited bar (specific timeframe or set number of drink tickets per person) or providing only beer and wine (and perhaps champagne for a toast to the newlyweds).

 If your venue allows outside food, then ditching the catering option and having a food truck wedding is an increasingly popular (and affordable) option for weddings.
 If you’re still unsure what to do about your menu, there are also thousands of ideas in the Cheap Wedding Food category on Pinterest to spark your imagination.

 Bye-Bye Band And DJ

-Sure, there may be more fanfare with a melodious band or a funky DJ who knows all the tricks to keeping your guests entertained, but if the cost difference is $0 or $2,000+ then being your own DJ might be best for your wedding.
+Sure, there may be more fanfare with a melodious band or a funky DJ who knows all the tricks to keep your guests entertained, but if the cost difference is $0 or $2,000+ then being your own DJ might be best for your wedding.

 Wedding expenses shouldn’t drive your financial situation into the red before you and your significant other even have a chance to experience life together as newlyweds.
 As you can see, there are plenty of ways how to save money on a wedding without sacrificing the magic of your big day or shortening your honeymoon to recover from the costs of the wedding itself.

 If you’re currently in the midst of planning your wedding, keep this quotation from Jane Seymour in mind: “I think a lot of people get so obsessed with the wedding and the expense of the wedding that they miss out on what the real purpose is.
 It’s not about a production number, it’s about a meaningful moment between two people that’s witnessed by people that they actually really know and care about.”